Wednesday, April 5th

 Please join us for unforgettable evening as we take a journey through Canada’s aviation history and into the future of space science.
 Enjoy a cocktail as you explore the Museum’s internationally renowned collection, including rare aircraft and exclusive pieces such as the Canadarm, a Canadian Aerospace icon.
 Transport yourself through time and space, sitting in the cockpit of a fighter jet or in the cupola of the International Space Station.
 (Don’t forget your camera!)
 Experience a unique dining environment among the aircraft, capped off by a presentation by Canadian Astronaut Jeremy Hansen.
 After dinner, entertainment includes presentations, demonstrations and interactive activities that will inspire and delight your inner dreamer, maverick, innovator and game changer!

-Fee: $TBD.
-This event is only available to individuals who have the all-inclusive conference registration.
+Fee: This event is only available to individuals who have purchased the all-inclusive conference registration.
 Includes transportation, presentation, activities, dinner and one alcoholic beverage followed by a cash bar.